At its core, the best shoes for walking on concrete have responsive support and excellent cushioning.

 The best walking shoes for concrete are athletic shoes with responsive support and extra-cushioned footbed that can last for a lengthy time of walking on concrete.
 The right shoes must be lightweight, durable, and made with great traction for dry and wet floors.

 If you know the pronation of your foot, this list will make it easy for you to find your best walking shoes.

-Disclosure: We are a reader-supported website and we use affiliate links in our reviews to earn from qualifying purchases at no cost to you.
+Disclosure: We are a reader-supported website and we use affiliate links in our reviews to earn commission income from qualifying purchases at no cost to you.